Skip to content

 Evaluate a mathematical expression using the tinyexpr library.

-double tinyexpr(string expression);
+double tinyexpr(const string&in expression);

 Arguments: